Behind petroleum, coffee is the world’s second most traded commodity and the second largest export earner for many developing countries.

 Stronger Coffee Value Chains

-ACDI/VOCA works with numerous partners across the coffee value chain to address constraints and to enable smallholders to access elite markets, realizing higher incomes and a better way of life.
+ACDI/VOCA works with numerous partners across the coffee value chain to address constraints and to enable smallholders to access specialty markets, realizing higher incomes and a better way of life.
 These partners include producer groups, government entities, coffee experts, trade groups, major buyers and roasters, and others throughout the global coffee industry.

 Our work has had extraordinary significance in such important coffee-producing nations as Colombia and Ethiopia, where it is no exaggeration to say that ACDI/VOCA’s long-term work with cooperatives and national coffee entities has helped to transform the coffee industries.